jblanked/WebCrawler-FlipperZero/assets/FlipperHTTP/README.md

 ## Installation
 1. Download the `flipper_http_bootloader.bin`, `flipper_http_firmware_a.bin`, and `flipper_http_partitions.bin` files.
-2. Connect your Flipper Zero to your computer.
+2. Unplug your Wifi Dev Board and connect your Flipper Zero to your computer.
 3. Open up qFlipper.
-4. Click on the File-Opener.
+4. Click on the `File manager`.
-5. Naviate to `SD Card/apps_data/esp_flasher/
+5. Naviate to `SD Card/apps_data/esp_flasher/`
 6. Drag all three bin files (or the entire folder) into the directory.
 7. Disconnect your Flipper Zero from your computer and turn it off.
 8. Plug your Wi-Fi Devboard into the Flipper.